 You can also use the Read function to open one or more emails and/or documents as read-only in separate tabs in your browser.
 Refer to Previewing Documents as Read Only.

-Other documents such as a Phone Calls, File Notes, Meetings or a Task, have all their details recorded in the Drawer so preview is not relevant for these types of documents.
+Other documents such as Phone Calls, File Notes, Meetings or a Task, have all their details recorded in the Editor tab from the drawer so preview is not relevant for these types of documents.

 Preview Office Via OneDrive